markormesher/android-fab/README.md

 :warning: See the note below on [click action priority](#note-click-action-priority).

+### Speed Dial Content Cover Colour

+The colour to be used for the layer that obscures content when the speed dial menu is opened should be set with `fab.setContentCoverColour(...)`, passing in an aRGB colour value (e.g. `0x99ff9900` for a semi-transparent dark orange).
+Note that this method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.

+:warning: See the note below on [state preservation](#note-state-preservation).

 ### Speed-Dial State Change Listeners

 Two state change listeners are provided to monitor when the speed-dial menu opens or closes.
 These can be used as follows: